avaneev/biteopt/README.md

 attempts to reach optimum.
 The name "BiteOpt" is an acronym for "BITmask Evolution OPTimization".

+### CBiteOptDeep (biteoptd.h) ###

+Deep stochastic optimization class.
+Based on an array of M CBiteOpt objects.
+This "deep" strategy pushes the newly-obtained solution to the next random CBiteOpt object which is then optimized.
+This strategy while increasing the convergence time by a factor of M is able to solve even the most noisy non-linear functions.

+This strategy is most effective on stochastic functions or functions with huge fluctuations near the global solution that are not very expensive to calculate and that have a large iteration budget.
+Tests have shown that on smooth functions that have many strongly competing minima this strategy does not considerably increase the chance to find a global solution relative to the CBiteOpt class, and still requires several runs at different random seeds.

 ### Notes ###

+The text below mainly addresses the CBiteOpt class.

 This "black-box" strategy was tested on 400+ 1-10 dimensional optimization problems and performed well, and it successfully solves even 600-dimensional